 You can either edit or replace the 'wordlist.txt' file found in the Kryptor folder (%APPDATA%\Kryptor\wordlist.txt when Kryptor has been installed).
 Make sure that each word is on a new line.

 What programming language is Kryptor written in?

-Kryptor was written in C# because I like the language and have more experience working with C# than other programming languages.
+C# was chosen because I like the language and have more experience working with C# than other programming languages.
 Furthermore, Windows Forms makes creating a GUI nice and simple.